awslabs/kubeflow-manifests/website/content/en/docs/deployment/terraform-s3-backend.md

 +++
-title = "Using AWS S3 as a backend for Terraform" description = "Backup terraform state to AWS S3" weight = 70
+title = "Configure AWS S3 as a backend for storing Terraform State" description = "Backup terraform state to AWS S3" weight = 70
 +++